Alan Moore: Marvel UK, 2000 AD, and Warrior: 1980–1986

-From 1980 through to 1986, Moore maintained his status as a freelance writer and was offered a spate of work by a variety of comic book companies in Britain, mainly Marvel UK, and the publishers of 2000 AD and Warrior.
+From 1980 until 1986, Moore maintained his status as a freelance writer and was offered a spate of work by a variety of comic book companies in Britain, mainly Marvel UK, and the publishers of 2000 AD and Warrior.
 He later remarked that "I remember that what was generally happening was that everybody wanted to give me work, for fear that I would just be given other work by their rivals.
 So everybody was offering me things."
 It was an era when comic books were increasing in popularity in Britain, and according to Lance Parkin, "the British comics scene was cohering as never before, and it was clear that the audience was sticking with the title as they grew up.
 Comics were no longer just for very small boys: teenagers – even A-level and university students – were reading them now."

-During this period, 2000 AD would accept and publish over fifty of Moore's one-off stories for their Future Shocks and Time Twisters science fiction series.
+During this period, 2000 AD accepted and published over fifty of Moore's one-off stories for their Future Shocks and Time Twisters science fiction series.
 The editors at the magazine were impressed by Moore's work and decided to offer him a more permanent strip, starting with a story that they wanted to be vaguely based upon the hit film E.T. the Extra-Terrestrial.
 The result, Skizz, which was illustrated by Jim Baikie, told the story of the titular alien who crashes to Earth and is cared for by a teenager named Roxy, and Moore later noted that in his opinion, this work "owes far too much to Alan Bleasdale."
 Another series he produced for 2000 AD was D.R. and Quinch, which was illustrated by Alan Davis.
 The story, which Moore described as "continuing the tradition of Dennis the Menace, but giving him a thermonuclear capacity", revolved around two delinquent aliens, and was a science-fiction take on National Lampoon's characters O.C. and Stiggs.
-The work widely considered to be the highlight of his 2000 AD career, and that he himself described as "the one that worked best for me" was The Ballad of Halo Jones.
+The work widely considered to be the highlight of his 2000 AD career, and that which he described as "the one that worked best for me", was The Ballad of Halo Jones.
 Co-created with artist Ian Gibson, the series was about a young woman in the 50th century.
 The series was discontinued after three books due to a dispute between Moore and Fleetway, the magazine's publishers, over the intellectual property rights of the characters Moore and Gibson had co-created.